 Whereas the efficiency and rational decisionmaking arguments are front and center in the debates about the use of cost-benefit analysis in financial regulation, the good governance rationales are seldom seen or heard.
 Yet they are similarly, if not more, important.

-To appreciate the value of cost-benefit analysis in promoting good governance, consider the nature of federal regulation: Article I of the Constitution provides that “[a]ll legislative Powers herein granted shall be vested in a Congress[,]” but in practice Congress delegates substantial rulemaking authority to federal agencies.
+To appreciate the value of cost-benefit analysis in promoting good governance, consider the nature of federal regulation: Article I of the Constitution provides that “[a]ll legislative Powers herein granted shall be vested in a Congress[,]” 10 U.S. Const. art I, § 1. but in practice Congress delegates substantial rulemaking authority to federal agencies.
 Unlike members of Congress, agency officials are not elected.
 This means that citizens, who are bound by the force of law of agency rules, neither directly select these administrators nor have the power to directly vote them out of office.
 As the federal bureaucracy has grown over time, the President has assumed oversight responsibility for much agency rulemaking.
 Nonetheless, tension remains between the modern regulatory state and our democratic values.